Spicy Chocolate Ice Cream (that's actually spicy)

 DIRECTIONS

-6. The next day, churn your ice cream base according to your ice cream machine’s instructions.
+6. The next day, churn the ice cream base according to your ice cream machine’s instructions.

-7. While ice cream is churning, melt the bar of dark chocolate with a small amount of flavorless coconut oil (I didn’t measure, but I’m guessing it was about ½ teaspoon) in the microwave.
-Stir the two ingredients together well and let cool slightly while ice cream is churning.
+7. While ice cream is churning, chop the bar of dark chocolate and put it in a microwave-safe bowl with a small amount of flavorless coconut oil (I didn’t measure, but I’m guessing it was about ½ teaspoon).
+Put in the microwave, heating it for 30 seconds at a time until melted.

-8. When the ice cream looks like it’s almost done churning, stream the chocolate in a small stream into the ice cream to make thin shards of chocolate.
+8. When the ice cream looks like it’s almost done churning, stream the melted chocolate into the ice cream to make thin shards of chocolate that solidify when they come into contact with the cold ice cream.

-9. Pack ice cream up into the empty ice cream container in the freezer and freeze for several hours until firm enough to scoop.
+9. Pack the finished ice cream up into the empty ice cream container in the freezer and freeze for several hours until firm enough to scoop.

 NOTES